ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-tooltips/index.md

 ### Modifying Tooltip Content/Title

-To modify the tooltips, provide a tooltip `renderer` function.
+To modify the tooltips, provide a tooltip `renderer` function in `tooltip` options.

 <snippet>
 const gridOptions = {